ShaunCurtis/Blazr.Clean/Data.md

 # Data

-The data classes reside in the Core domain.
-They are used throughout the application.
+The data classes are in the core domain: they are used throughout the application.

 The modified data class `WeatherForecast` looks like this: